jantursky/orderlord-help-kds/docs/getting-started/how-to-login.md

 {% include img.html name="login_2.png" %}

-- **During first logging into the application**, the Android system will prompt the dialog to allow access for reading/writing into storage.
+- **During first logging into the application**, the Android system will prompt the dialog to allow "Access for reading/writing into storage".
 This permission is used for the purposes of sending log reports and creating a backup for the user's application settings which will be later restored from the storage.

 {% include img.html name="login_3.png" %}

 - The application will try to check that the credentials are valid and sign in.
-The user is then moved to the [**main application page**]({{site.baseurl}}{% link docs/getting-started/how-to-use-the-kitchen-screen.md %}).
+The user is then moved to the [**Kitchen screen**]({{site.baseurl}}{% link docs/getting-started/how-to-use-the-kitchen-screen.md %}).

 {% include img.html name="login_4.png" %}